 Apostle Islands ~ Lake Superior

-In the far north of the state on Lake Superior’s shores are the Apostle Islands.
-The Apostle Islands are a group of 22 islands just off Wisconsin’s coast on Lake Superior.
+The Apostle Islands are on Lake Superior’s shores in the far north of the state.
+They are a group of 22 islands just off Wisconsin’s coast on Lake Superior.
 Apostle islands are various rock formations and sea caves that can be reached by hiking trails, kayaks, boats, or foot in the winter.

 There is endless beauty when exploring the Apostle Islands.
 For more adventure, a variety of camping is available on the islands.